 Your health care provider may use one or more of the following common techniques to induce labor:

 Like any medical procedure, induction has side effects and risks.
 The primary risk you face is that if your labor does not start after induction, you might need to have a cesarean section.
 This risks and other problems with inducing labor are discussed in detail on the page Inducing Labor of the website PregnancyAndChildren.com.
-You may also want to visit the websites March of Dimes: Inducing labor and Family doctor: Labor induction.
+You may also want to visit the websites March of Dimes: Inducing labor.

 Do-it-yourself techniques to induce labor have not been proven to be both safe and effective.
 Avoid such "self-help" techniques such as nipple stimulation, castor oil, sexual intercourse, or herbal remedies.

 During a C-section, the doctor makes a cut in your abdomen and uterus and removes the baby.
 A C-section can save the life of a baby or mother but should be used only when medically needed.